Tripletformer for Probabilistic Interpolation of Irregularly sampled Time Series: Experiments

 \subsection{Experimental Setup}

-We randomly split each dataset into train and test with $80\%$ and $20\%$ samples, and $20\%$ of the train data for validation.
+We randomly split each dataset into train and test with $80\%$ and $20\%$ samples.
+Further $20\%$ of the train set is used as validation set.
 We search the following hyperparameters: $L \in \{1,2,3,4\}$, hidden units in MLP layers (feed forward layers in both encoder and decoder) from $\{64,128,256\}$, attention layers dimension from $\{64,128,256\}$, number of induced points in IMAB from $\{16,32,64,128\}$, and $\lambda$ augmented loss weight from $\{0,1,5,10\}$.
 Similar to~\cite{HM20}, we trained all the competing models for $5$ different random hyperparameter setups, and chose the one that has the least NLL on the validation dataset.
 We independently run the experiments for $5$ times using the best hyperparameters and different random seeds.
-The best hyperparameters for all the competing models are provided in the supplementary material.
 We code all the models using PyTorch, and trained on NVIDIA GeForce RTX 3090 GPUs.